embox/embox-docs/en/embox_build_en.md

 ```
     $ make confload-<template>
 ```
-To pay attention: after using the "make confload-" command, your "conf/" directory will get files of chosen configuration.
+To pay attention: after running the "make confload-", your "conf/" directory will have files of chosen configuration.
 And files, that were in this directory before will be deleted.

-For example:
+In the next example we choose the existing "platform/quake3/qemu" configuration from the list:
 ```
     $ make confload
     List of available templates: